SyamSam/counterfeit-item-detection-block/README.md

 # counterfeit-item-detection-block

-This project is from my FYP project that I make everything from scratch and took references from other github repository as a way to understand how it works.
+This project is from my FYP project that I make most of the work from scratch and some visual and codes from other github repository as a way to understand how it works.

 The programming languages, framework and Programs that I used in this project are listed below: